 Copyright infringement is a real problem in many industries.

-Copyright infringement is when someone illegally copies your work – that can include illegal distribution.
-Basically, ‘copyright infringement’ is when someone makes a copy of the work that you hold the copyright of and/or gives such copies away to other people.
+Copyright infringement is when someone illegally copies work – that can include illegal distribution.
+Basically, ‘copyright infringement’ is when someone makes a copy of the work that you hold the copyright of and/or give such copies away to other people.

 Piracy is when someone sells illegal copies of work.

 There are many reasons why people might do that, and there are some artists who encourage it as a form of word-of-mouth marketing, but it has created many problems.
-One problem is the perception that some people have that ‘it’s okay to download a copy without paying for it because you’re not stealing it.’
+One problem is the perception that some people have that ‘it’s okay to download a copy without paying for it because the work hasn’t been stolen.’

 This is where I should explain what ‘Opportunity cost’ is.

 ‘Opportunity cost’ is a concept.
 It’s not a real cost because you’re not paying for anything.
-‘Opportunity cost’ is a way of calculating what you could lose (or gain) by taking one action instead of a different action.
+‘Opportunity cost’ is a way of calculating what you could lose (or gain) by taking one action instead of another.

 For example, let’s say you had a choice:

 You need shampoo.
 You could spend $5 on a bottle of shampoo now, or you could wait one week and spend $5 on a ‘2 for the price of 1’ sale.